How to set up a live event on Vimeo

 To create a live event on Vimeo using the free demo, visit the Vimeo Live landing page and click the “Free Demo” button at the top of the page.
 You’ll be prompted to enter the name, date, time, and privacy of your event.
 Please note that scheduling your live event for a given time still requires you to manually begin streaming at that time.
 You have a total of 10 minutes to stream to this free demo before it’s processed as an archive.

-Once you have your inputs selected, click Save and you will see your stream preview, as well as your simulcast destinations and chat on the left.
+Once you have your inputs selected, click Save and you will see your stream preview, as well as your simulcast destinations, chat, and other features on the left.
 To go live, simply click the red Go Live button on the top right corner and your stream will begin.
-You can also connect with an external encoder using RTMP, which you can find under the External Encoder tab of the Input Settings menu.
+You can also connect with an external encoder such as Livestream Studio or any other RTMP streaming encoder by clicking the External Encoder tab above the player.

 What is an External Encoder?